markulovi/servujatkot/README.md

 Latest metamod download url can be found from https://www.metamodsource.net/downloads.php?branch=dev

-Latest cssharp download url can be found from https://github.com/roflmuffin/CounterStrikeSharp/releases (the one the runtime)
+Latest cssharp download url can be found from https://github.com/roflmuffin/CounterStrikeSharp/releases (the one with runtime)

 Latest matchzy download url can be found from https://github.com/shobhit-pathak/MatchZy/releases/ (the one without cssharp)